Preserving File Timestamps

 Why do file timestamps change?
 Microsoft Windows and other operating systems use a FAT (File Allocation Table) which is similar to the table of contents in a book.
 The information stored in the FAT includes a list of the files on the computer and their attributes.
 For each new file created the operating system assigns the current date and time and stores this within the FAT.

-When files are copied across a network, between folders or to an external storage device (hard drive, flash drive etc.) the operating system will automatically create new timestamps for those files.
-Its worth noting at that the files internal timestamps; often referred to as metadata, remain the same.
+When files are copied across a network, between folders or to an external storage device (hard drive, flash drive, etc.) the operating system automatically creates new timestamps for those files.
+It's worth noting that the file's internal timestamps; often referred to as metadata, remain the same.
 Many don't realize there are two sets of 'metadata' or file timestamps for many file types.

 A number of software utilities have been developed which allow users to copy files and folders without altering the file system timestamps.
 Robocopy, XXCopy and Pinpoint Labs SafeCopy 2 are popular applications which allow users to retain file timestamps.